Insulin Pumps subsidy for young people with Type 1 Diabetes 101-03040000

 Centrelink’s role

 Centrelink staff need to be aware of the scheme because they may receive enquiries.
 Centrelink's role is to provide a Q999 letter to the insulin pump recipient or the recipient's parent/partner/carer to confirm relevant details.
-See the Resources page for details on the information required in the letter.
+See Resources for details on the information required in the letter.

 If Centrelink Service Officers receive enquiries about the Insulin Pump Program that are not covered in the information below, they should direct the query to the Juvenile Diabetes Research Foundation (JDRF).